 Any successful project starts with good planning.
 If you’re rebuilding a home and don’t have blueprints, how do you build the foundation?
 Or know what supplies to buy?

 The plans you create should be rooted in user feedback.
-If your goal is to improve the product, you need a clear understanding of what is and isn’t working to make improvements that make a positive difference.
+If your goal is to improve the digital product, you need a clear understanding of what is and isn’t working to make improvements that make a positive difference.
 That said, you can’t please everybody.
 Trying to do this usually results in “feature bloat.”
 So identifying your goals and key users is crucial to helping to determine which pain points to target and how to move the product forward to support your business goals.

 Keeping and polishing all the same features can be a missed opportunity.
 The goal of a renovation isn’t just to copy the old into the new—it’s an opportunity to assess your approach, take user feedback and input into account, and build what your users need.